stevegrossi/sengoku/README.md

 ## Further-Out Ideas

-- Unit bonuses for holding all tiles in a region.
 - Instead of units, players gain currency which can be used to purchase units, or potentially territory upgrades like:
  - Stables grant an additional move per turn.
  - Mines grant extra currency per turn.